rduivenvoorde/spaces/README.md

 info: https://help.github.com/articles/mapping-geojson-files-on-github/

-markers (names) can be take from https://www.mapbox.com/maki/
+markers (names) can be taken from https://www.mapbox.com/maki/

 index.html contains both an example map of an embedded script from github and a map created with jquery/leaflet